vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

     inflating: mdatp_onboard.json
     ```

-## Deploy MDE using mde_installer.sh with Ansible
+## Deploy Defender for Endpoint using mde_installer.sh with Ansible

-Follow the steps below after [downloading the onboarding package]() and completing [pre-requisites]() to deploy MDE using installer bash script
+Follow the steps below after [downloading the onboarding package]() and completing [pre-requisites]() to deploy Defender for Endpoint using installer bash script

 ### Download the installer bash script